TimothyStiles/how-to-research-almost-anything/01-download-moocs.md

 ## edx-dl
 Edx is pretty great about making sure that all of their course material is freely available at no cost.
-They also have great intro classes like [W3c's Front-end basics intro](https://www.edx.org/school/w3cx) or [MIT's Intro Bio Class](https://www.edx.org/course/introduction-biology-secret-life-mitx-7-00x-7).
+They also have great intro classes like [W3c's Front-end Basics Intro](https://www.edx.org/school/w3cx) or [MIT's Intro Bio Class](https://www.edx.org/course/introduction-biology-secret-life-mitx-7-00x-7).

 My community lab has a study group that follows along with [MIT's Intro Bio Class](https://www.edx.org/course/introduction-biology-secret-life-mitx-7-00x-7) but the course isn't alway available at certain points of the year and I like use edX courses like reference notes so naturally I thought it'd be good to show everyone how to archive these classes for later.